arnovb-github/PoshCommence/docs/Export-CmcCategory.md

 Writes to a file.

 ## NOTES
 Use this cmdlet for simple exports.
 For advanced exporting, see [Vovin.CmcLibNet](https://github.com/arnovb-github/CmcLibNet).

+### On PreserveAllConnections
+Commence treats related data like any column in a cursor.
+It will just put a delimiter between connected values.
+The default number of characters that can be retrieved from a column is limited.
+While PoshCommence will use a value much greater than the Commence default, that buffer may still run out.
+You can you tell you hit the limit when your connected item data iss oddly truncated.
+Use `-PreserveAllConnections` to ensure all connected data is included.
+This comes at a significant performance penalty, because this requires multiple reads of the Commence database.

 ## RELATED LINKS

 [Get-CmcFilterF](Get-CmcFilterF.md)

 [Get-CmcFilterCTI](Get-CmcFilterCTI.md)